SmartekWorks/smartekworks.github.io/swat/guide_start.md

 4. Select a keyword from the list.
 5. *Bing* returns a search result page with the selected keyword.

 There are some more you need to know when you deal with web application with frame, multi-window, alert and AJAX.
-Please refer to [Window, Frame, Alert, AJAX](article_scenes.md) for the know-how after completing this guide.
+Please refer to chapter [Window, Frame](article_window.md) and [Alert, AJAX](article_ajax.md) for the know-how after completing this guide.

 Preparing SWAT Service
 ---